High School Student Resume Templates (+ Writing Tips)

 High school resume example with extracurricular activities

-In this high school student resume template, the candidate writes their experience tutoring, as a secretary of their Government Club and as treasurer of their Women in STEM Club under work history.
+In this high school student resume template, the candidate highlights their experience as a tutor, a secretary of their Government Club and a treasurer of their Women in STEM Club.

-Resume for high school student with customer service experience
+Resume for a high school student with customer service experience

-A detailed relevant skills section and a work history section explaining the candidate efficiency make this a great resume for a high school student with experience in customer service.
+A detailed relevant skills section and a work history section help explain the candidate’s efficiency, making this a great resume for a high school student with experience in customer service.

-Resume for high school student with food service experience
+Resume for a high school student with food service experience

-The candidate has at least two years of experience in this high school student resume template working in the food service industry and has written what she’s looking for in the career objective.
+In this high school student resume template, the candidate has over two years of experience working in the food service industry and clearly details what they are looking for in their career objective.

 Download Template